 Kia ora koutou,

-Our specialists include two Speech and Language Therapists – Kelsey Randrup and Mandana Rastgoo.
-Occupational Therapist Cian, Physiotherapist Susie Nyika.
-Vision and Mobility Therapist – Michelle Bunce and Aiden Taipeti, Kapa Haka and Te Reo Maori Tutor.
+Our specialists include two Speech and Language Therapist – Kelsey Randrup and Mandana Rastgoo.
+One Occupational Therapist Cian and Physiotherapist Susie Nyika.
+Michelle Bunce is the Vision and Mobility Therapist.
+Aiden Taipeti, Kapa Haka and Te Reo Maori Tutor.
 Matua Phil Oxenham is our very talented Music Teacher.

 Kia Ora Pedro welcome to Room 15!
 Lovely to have you in our class.
 Kia Kaha Pedro.

 Our birthday boy Te Wiroa.
 All smiles before blowing his candles.
 Ka rawe Te Wiroa